 Employment-Based Immigration: Second Preference EB-2

-You may be eligible for an employment-based, second preference visa if you are a member of the professions holding an advanced degree or its equivalent, or a foreign national who has exceptional ability.
+You may be eligible for an employment-based, second preference visa that leads to a green card if you are a member of the professions holding an advanced degree or its equivalent, or a foreign national who has exceptional ability.
 Below are the occupational categories and requirements:

 The job you apply for must require an advanced degree and you must possess such a degree or its equivalent (a baccalaureate degree plus 5 years progressive work experience in the field).

 You must be able to show exceptional ability in the sciences, arts, or business.
 Exceptional ability “means a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business.